-“You will do no such thing!”
+“You’ll do no such thing!”
 Grace says.
 “You’re my son’s girlfriend and you have just as much right to be here as she does.”
-The poise that Grace has exhibited throughout the evening has been pulled back and the mother lioness has her claws out ready to strike.
+The poise that Grace has exhibited throughout the evening has been retracted and the mother lioness has her claws out ready to strike.
 Does Kate bring out the worst in everybody?
 And how long is she going to hover wherever she’s hovering before she realizes that Elliot is not going to follow her?

 “Grace, dear.
 We’ve just about wrapped things up for the planning of the fundraiser.
-We just need your input on a few things.”
+We just need your input on a few matters.”
 Her voice is like nails on a chalkboard.

 “Of course, Elena.
 I’ll be there in a moment,” Grace answers.
 Christian suddenly stiffens next to me.
 I look over and see two manicured hands with long red nails rubbing his shoulders and traveling down his chest.

 “Christian, dear.
 How have you been?” she purrs.
 Elliot looks on in disgust while Christian’s parents are simply confused.

 “Mrs. Lincoln.
 You’ve been friends with my mother for a long time.”
 He’s speaking through clenched teeth.
 “I’m sure she has told you about my dislike for being touched in this manner.”

 “Oh, I’m sorry, Christian,” she coos insincerely.
 “It’s just that I saw Anabelle here put her hands all over you and I thought you had been cured.”
 Without turning to look at her, he says,

 “First, I can understand how, at your age, you may be prone to forgetfulness, but her name is Anastasia.”
 I can tell that statement cut her to the quick.
 “Secondly, I owe you no explanation.
 Get.
 Your hands.
 Off.
 Of me!”